 - Olive oil is the key ingredients so use it generously.
 A good quality olive oil brings out a great flavor and bakes a crispy bread with a soft and light interior.

-- Olive oil is folded into the dough and more olive oil is drizzled over the finished bread.
+- Olive oil is folded into the dough, and more olive oil is drizzled over the finished bread.

 - Feel free to customize toppings to your liking.
-I have already baked a rosemary and Parmesan cheese focaccia bread.
+I have already baked rosemary and Parmesan cheese focaccia bread.
 To name a few, other toppings like olives, green capsicum, and chopped tomatoes are also great add-in’s.

 Colder temperatures will slow down the rising process.
-After a time period of 6-9 hours (overnight) your dough will be ready to bake.
+After 6-9 hours (overnight) your dough will be ready to bake.

+Or enjoy it as is.
 Dip the bread in a mix of olive oil, Parmesan and coarsely black pepper and enjoy!!